Candle Care Ritual

 A candle remembers its first light.
 For the cleanest, most even burn, allow the wax to melt all the way to the edges before extinguishing (usually 2–4 hours).
 This prevents tunneling and sets the foundation for the life of your candle.

 Short burns can tunnel.
 Overly long burns can overheat the vessel.
-A happy middle is 2–4 hours—long enough to melt evenly, short enough to stay safe.
+A happy middle is 2–4 hours.

 If you see debris—wick trimmings, etc —gently remove it.